Go Birding with Saudi Birding

 Transport: SUVs throughout

-Photography: Excellent opportunities for endemic species and dramatic desert & mountain landscapes
+Photography: Excellent opportunities for most target species and dramatic desert & mountain landscapes

 Tour Overview